edjocute/cloudflare-jekyll/_posts/2022-04-26-nextcloud-cyberpanel.md

 		```

 	- Everything should pass if all goes well.

+	- If `push server is not a trusted proxy` is encountered, let notify_push connect locally to the Nextcloud instance.
+		1. Add `nextcloud` to `trusted_domains'
+		2. Set `NEXTCLOUD_URL=http://nextcloud/` in `docker-compose.yml`

 4. Verification
 	- Browser console should not have errors connecting to websockets.